YanjunW/academic-kickstart/content/publication/gradual-synthesis/index.md

 # 4 = Report
 # 5 = Book
 # 6 = Book section
-publication_types = ["3"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Syntax-Guided Gradual Synthesis" publication_short = ""
+publication = "*41st ACM SIGPLAN Conference on Programming Language Design and Implementation*" publication_short = "PLDI 2020"

 # Abstract and optional shortened version.
-abstract = "Syntax-guided synthesis aims to find a program satisfying semantic specification as well as user-provided structural hypotheses.
-There are two main search strategies: concrete search, which systematically or stochastically enumerates all possible solutions, and symbolic search, which leverages a symbolic procedure to solve the synthesis problem.
-In this paper, we propose a gradual synthesis framework, a novel combination of the two strategies that combines the best of the two worlds.
-The framework is a synergy of three key ideas: height-based enumeration (solving the synthesis problem at every height symbolically); grammar extension (sim- plifying the synthesis problem using the failed candidate); and pure symbolic synthesis (ad hoc, decidable synthesis procedures for special classes of problems).
-We prototyped the gradual synthesis framework and evaluated it on a wide range of benchmarks.
-Experiments show that the new synthesis framework can solve many challenging synthesis problems not possible before." abstract_short = "Under submission."
+abstract = "Syntax-guided synthesis (SyGuS) aims to find a program satisfying semantic specification as well as user-provided structural hypotheses.
+There are two main synthesis approaches: enumerative synthesis, which repeatedly enumerates possible candidate programs and checks their correctness, and deductive synthesis, which leverages a symbolic procedure to construct implementations from specifications.
+Neither approach is strictly better than the other: automated deductive synthesis is usually very efficient but only works for special grammars or applications; enumerative synthesis is very generally applicable but limited in scalability.
+In this paper, we propose a cooperative synthesis technique for SyGuS problems with the conditional linear integer arithmetic (CLIA) background theory, as a novel integration of the two approaches, combining the best of the two worlds.
+The technique exploits several novel divide-and-conquer strategies to split a large synthesis problem to smaller subproblems.
+The subproblems are solved separately and their solutions are combined to form a final solution.
+The technique integrates two synthesis engines: a pure deductive component that can efficiently solve some problems, and a height-based enumeration algorithm that can handle arbitrary grammar.
+We implemented the cooperative synthesis technique, and evaluated it on a wide range of benchmarks.
+Experiments showed that our technique can solve many challenging synthesis problems not possible before, and tends to be more scalable than state-of-the-art synthesis algorithms." abstract_short = ""

 # Is this a featured publication? (true/false)
 featured = false